 Penalties: a $2,000 fine for the first violation, $5,000 for the second and up to $10,000 if the person causes harm.
 Visitors arriving by air who refuse to fill out the health form are subject to a $2,000 fine “and may be brought to a hearing and ordered to complete mandatory quarantine.”

 - Ohio: Those entering Ohio after traveling to states reporting positive COVID-19 testing rates of 15 percent or higher are asked to quarantine for two weeks.
 “Remain at home and avoid all in-person activities,” including grocery shopping.
-The list, updated every Wednesday, currently includes four states (Alabama, South Dakota, Idaho, North Dakota, and Kansas).
+The list, updated every Wednesday, currently includes only a handful of states considered to be high-risk.

 Penalties: none stated.

 - Pennsylvania: The state recommends that anyone who arrives from a state “where there are high amounts of COVID-19 cases” quarantine for two weeks upon return.
-The list includes nearly 20 states.
+The list includes more than 20 states.

 Penalties: none.
 This is “a recommendation, not a requirement”